 » Special Irish Festival Mass

-» Afternoon Concet and all day Trad Sessions
+» Afternoon Concert and all day Trad Sessions

 Stay tuned for updates!

-Eight finalists will be selected by the judging panel and invited to perform in a live final at this year's festival held in Tuam on August 31st 2015.
+Eight finalists will be chosen by a judging panel and invited to play in a live final on Saturday 16th September in Tuam, Co.
+Galway

 The following must be adhered too: